AnushaBethini/KDD_project_group7/README.md

 To prepare the data for modeling, we will undertake the following steps:

 1. Data Cleaning:
 .
 Handle missing values, outliers, and inconsistencies.
 2. Feature Engineering:
 .
 Create new features or modify existing ones to improve model performance.
 .
 For example, averaging "estimated_diameter_min" and "estimated_diameter_max" to get a more robust measure of the diameter.
 3. Encoding Categorical Variables:
 .
 Convert categorical features like "orbiting_body" into numerical values using techniques such as one-hot encoding.
 4. Normalization/Standardization:
-   .Scale numerical features to ensure that they contribute equally to the model.
+.
+Scale numerical features to ensure that they contribute equally to the model.
-5. Train-Test Split: Divide the data into training and testing sets to evaluate model performance effectively.
+5. Train-Test Split:
+.
+Divide the data into training and testing sets to evaluate model performance effectively.

 Further steps in data preparation and modeling will be detailed in Deliverable 2.